Legio X Gemina: Gallic Wars

 In the Gallic Wars, X Equestris played an important role on Caesar's military success and for this reason is sometimes said to be his favorite.
 In Caesar's campaigns they were present in the battle of the Sabis, the invasions of Britain, and the battle of Gergovia.
 They remained faithful to Caesar in the civil war against Pompey, being present in the battles of Pharsalus (49 BC) and Munda (45 BC).
 In 45 BC Caesar disbanded the legion, giving the veterans farmlands near Narbonne in Gaul and in Hispania.

 Augustus

-The legion was reconstituted in 42 BC and fought for Augustus (then Octavian), Lepidus and Mark Antony in the Battle of Philippi against the murderers of Caesar.
+The legion was reconstituted in 42 BC and fought for Augustus (commonly referred to by Octavian by historians), Lepidus and Mark Antony in the Battle of Philippi against the murderers of Caesar.
 After this, they followed Mark Antony in his campaign against Parthia and were defeated with him at Actium.
 Augustus then took control of the legion and settled the veterans in Patras.
 The legion rebelled and lost its cognomen Equestris as punishment.
 Replacements were added from other legions, and the Tenth was rebaptized Gemina.